MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 ## Reserved appliance VM IP requirements

 Arc resource bridge reserves an additional IP address to be used for the appliance VM upgrade.
 The reserved appliance VM IP is assigned an IP address via the `k8snodeippoolend` parameter in the `az arcappliance createconfig` command.
 This IP address may be referred to as End Range IP, RB IP End, or VM IP 2.
 The reserved appliance VM IP is the ending IP address for the appliance VM IP pool range.
-When your appliance VM is upgraded for the first time, this is the IP assigned to your appliance VM post-upgrade and the initial appliance VM IP is returned to the IP pool to be used for a future upgrade.
+When your appliance VM is upgraded for the first time, the reserved appliance VM IP is assigned to your appliance VM post-upgrade, and the initial appliance VM IP is returned to the IP pool to be used for a future upgrade.
 If specifying an IP pool range larger than two IP addresses, the additional IPs are reserved.

 Reserved appliance VM IP requirements: